Skip to content

 The install package of the pro version is accessible for all customers in the customer portal the installation package of the open version can be found at i-doit.org.
 This package will be copied and extracted to the prepared server and the files and directories get the appropriate authorizations.
 The instructions vary according to the operating system.

-The Apache Webserver runs with rights of the www-data user and the group of the same name www-data.
-The main directory of the Apache Webserver is /var/www/html/:
+The Apache HTTP Server runs with rights of the www-data user and the group of the same name www-data.
+The main directory of the Apache HTTP Server is /var/www/html/:

 1